 2017 Honda Civic Si

 The 2017 Honda Civic Si is still regarded as one of the most exciting cars that Honda has ever produced.
-This Si stands out from the rest of Honda Civics because of its performance and looks.
+This Si stands out from other Honda Civics because of its performance and looks.
 The 1.5L four-cylinder turbocharged engine combined with the six-speed manual gearbox makes for a splendid drive.
-That buyers have the options of either picking a sedan or a coupe, is a classic utilitarian move by Honda.
+That car buyers have the option of either picking a sedan or a coupe,is a classic utilitarian move by Honda.
 With its sleek looks and excellent drive, the 2017 Civic Si will have tongues wagging for a while.